alexac54767/Alexa-Fastpage/_posts/2022-10-17-VideoPlanning.md

 - show html table (with screenshot of table in Fastpages)
 - highlight endpoint where connects to backend (link to subdomain)
 - edit in picture of "failed to fetch"
-- show attempt to run locally and edit in image of "failed to fetch" with local IP address
+- show attempt to run locally while backend debugs and edit in image of "failed to fetch" with local IP address
+- show progress and how API shows up
+- add screen recording of attemting to click quantity (doesn't work)
 - show use of blogs?